This Post includes

 Apartment-Hotel

-from cafe to hotel
+from cafe/beer garden to a hotel

 The Rienza began as a beer garden cafe by the turn of the 20th century and then developed to a hotel by the mid 1920's